gpoore/codebraid/README.md

   `~<user>/` is expanded to the user's home directory under all operating systems, including under Windows with both slashes and backslashes.

-  When `include_file` is used with a command like `.cb.run` that executes code, the file is included and executed as part of the current session just as if the file contents had been entered directly.
-When `include_file` is used with `.cb.code`, the file is included and displayed just as if it had been entered directly.
+  When `include_file` is used with a command like `.cb-run` that executes code, the file is included and executed as part of the current session just as if the file contents had been entered directly.
+When `include_file` is used with `.cb-code`, the file is included and displayed just as if it had been entered directly.
 Because `include_file` brings in code from another file, the actual content of a code block or inline code using `include_file` is discarded.
 As a result, this must be empty, or a space or underscore can